 and the pair potential in Eq.~\ref{eq:U7} becomes

-Notably, the second term in the right-hand-side of the Eq.~\ref{eq:Umag2} is missed in the literature, for both magnetizable and polarizable particles \cite{keaveny2008, cunha2024, sherman2018, leontyev2014}.
-The remaining question becomes, how much of a problem is that?
-Naturally, this should depend on the system's parameters.

-To address this matter, we analyze the contribution of the new term to a pair of identical paramagnetic particles with susceptibility $\chi = 4\pi a^3 \chi_{eff}/3$, where $a$ corresponds to their radii.
-The system is subjected to a uniform magnetic field $\bm{H}_0$ either parallel or perpendicular to their relative distance $\bm{r}$.
-For a realistic perspective, in the context of paramagnetic colloidal particles, $\chi_{eff}$ is in the order of the unit \cite{cunha2024, spatafora2024}.
+The magnetic susceptibility of the particles is given by $\chi = 4\pi a^3 \chi_{eff}/3$, where $a$ corresponds to their radii, $\chi_{eff} = 3\chi_m/(3+\chi_m)$ is the effective volumetric susceptibility for a sphere, and $\chi_m$ is the magnetic susceptibility of the material.
+For a realistic perspective in the context of paramagnetic colloidal particles, $\chi_{eff}$ is in the order of the unit \cite{cunha2024, spatafora2024}.
 The external field $\textbf{H}_0$ is either parallel or perpendicular to their relative distance $\textbf{r} = \textbf{x}_2 - \textbf{x}_1$.
-Figures~\ref{fig:pot}a-d present the interacting potential and forces when considering the MDM and DM models as a function of $r$, for $\bm{H}_0$ applied in the two relative directions and $\chi_{eff}$ varying from 0.5 to 2.
-The solid line corresponds to the calculations using the complete Eq.~\ref{eq:Umag2} while the dashed line misses the $\chi(\mathcal{G}\cdot\bm{m})^2$ term, as commonly found in the literature.
-The relative absolute error between the two curves is presented as insets.
+Figures~\ref{fig:pot}a-d present the interacting potential and forces when considering the MDM and DM models as a function of $r$, for $\textbf{H}_0$ applied in the two relative directions and $\chi_{eff}$ varying from 0.5 to 2.

-For $\bm{H}_0$ applied parallel to $\bm{r}$, we observe that missing the $\chi(\mathcal{G}\cdot\bm{m})^2$ term corresponds to an overestimation of the potential intensity between the particles.
-The relative error increases for closer particles and higher $\chi_{eff}$, getting up to $\approx 8\%$ for the potential and $\approx 15\%$ for the force when $\chi_{eff}=2$ and $r/a=2$ (touching spheres).
-On the other hand, for the $\bm{H}_0$ applied perpendicular to $\bm{r}$, the DM model underestimates the interacting potential and the force between the particles.
+For $\textbf{H}_0$ applied perpendicular to $\textbf{r}$, the DM model overestimates both the interacting potential and the force between the particles.
+The relative errors increase for closer particles and higher $\chi_{eff}$, getting up to $\approx 8\%$ for the potential and $\approx 15\%$ for the force when $\chi_{eff}=2$ and $r/a=2$ (touching spheres).
+On the other hand, for $\textbf{H}_0$ applied parallel to $\textbf{r}$, the DM model underestimates the interacting potential and the force between the particles.
 As in the later case, the relative errors increase for closer particles and higher $\chi_{eff}$, getting up to $\approx 20\%$ for the potential and $\approx 40\%$ for the force when $\chi_{eff}=2$ and $r/a=2$ (touching spheres).